In the Mix

-As Gensler’s David Glover explains, work has become one use among many in cities and suburbs as they embrace the new model—compact, walkable mixed-use centers.
+Work has become one use among many in cities and suburbs as they embrace the new model—compact, walkable mixed-use centers.
 Demographic forces are shaping the urban center revival: Baby Boomers want to downsize and stay active, Millennials crave an urban lifestyle, and everyone prefers a work-life-leisure mix rather than a long commute from one boring place to another.
 But work activates the scene—it’s not going away.

 “Compared to single-use projects of similar size, mixed-use projects exploit land and resources more efficiently, support larger populations, and generate higher revenues,” says Gensler’s Arlyn Vogelmann.
 To show how, let’s consider some recent, Gensler-designed mixed-use centers that address both urban and urbanizing-suburb contexts.

 In 1995, a new arena replaced Boston Garden, a legendary sports venue.
 TD Garden, which hosts the Bruins and Celtics, sits above North Station, a transit hub.
 Next door is the old arena’s vacant 2-acre site, sapping the area’s vitality despite the crowds.
 To revive it, Boston Properties and Delaware North are developing a true urban center.
 At its heart is Champions Row, a 200-foot-long, five-story-high retail gallery that connects North Station to Causeway Street.
 Twin towers adjoin it, giving office workers and hotel guests front-row seats on the action as crowds pass through.